aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-generation/setting-barcode-parameters/_index.md

 weight: 40
 description: "How to Manage Barcode Parameters in Aspose.BarCode for Java"
 keywords: "Generate Barcodes, Customize Barcode Image, Barcode Size Units in Aspose.BarCode for Java, Work with Barcode Image in Aspose.BarCode for Java, Generate Barcodes in Aspose.BarCode, Convert Barcode Size in Aspose.Barcode"
-url: /java/setting-barcode-parameters/
+url: /java/advanced-features/
+aliases:
+- /java/set-height-of-the-bars-in-the-barcode-image/
+- /java/manage-x-dimension-and-y-dimension/

 ---
-In this article, it is described how to manage settings provided by ***Aspose.BarCode for Java*** to adjust barcode measurement units (millimeters, inches, points, or pixels) and barcode image resolution.
+This article describes how to manage settings provided by ***Aspose.BarCode for Java*** to adjust barcode measurement units (millimeters, inches, points, or pixels) and barcode image resolution.

 ## **Overview**
 Cartesian coordinate systems use coordinates of pixels or drawable objects to represent image data for raster or vector images.
 To link these coordinates to real-world measurement units, such as millimeters or inches, ***Aspose.BarCode for Java*** includes a special class called [*Unit*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/Unit) and its method called *updateResolution* that is intended to manage barcode resolution measured in dots per inch (dpi).
 Class [*Unit*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/Unit) provides various methods that serve to convert barcode size values defined in pixels, millimeters, inches, or points to any of the supported measurement units automatically.
 In this way, the size of elements in real-world measurement units can be converted into pixels to generate barcode images.